- A Brief Glimpse into the OTT App Market: Understanding the Streaming Surge

 Cost to Develop a Video Streaming App like Netflix

-To give you a quick idea, building a video streaming app like Netflix can cost anywhere from $40,000 to $200,000 or more.
+To give you a quick idea, the cost to build a video streaming app like Netflix can range anywhere from $40,000 to $300,000 or more.
 The price varies depending on the complexity of features, the platforms on which you want the app, the tech stack used, and the experience of your development team.

 Let us offer you a quick formula to estimate the cost to create an app like Netflix, since no two apps are built the same way: